-Selection criteria for choosing external legal advisors will depend on the objective for the organisation.
-It will also depend on the type of organisation and must take into account any applicable procurement laws and guidelines (which are particularly important in the public and utilities sector) and/or general procurement policies of the organisation.
-Selection criteria may include such areas as relevant expertise in a specialist area or areas of law, experience, cost-effectiveness, as well as the existence of any conflicts of interest with other clients of the external legal advisors.
-Such criteria could also include timeframes in respect of the delivery of the legal services (this could be a critical factor, for example, in certain matters, such as litigation or corporate transactions), availability and skill-set of key personnel or 'lead partner(s)', resources available to deliver the service, and back-up legal support.
-Factors such as diversity, environmental, social and governance repute, and use of technology are becoming increasingly important selection criteria for organisations seeking to appoint external legal advisors.
-Additional considerations could be the 'value add' that an external legal advisor brings to an organisation - for example, training, provision of legal updates, and secondments.
+Selection criteria for choosing external legal advisors will depend on the objective - for example, is the exercise for the purpose of obtaining a specialist legal expert in a particular area of expertise, establishing a panel, selecting local legal advisors based in other jurisdictions for obtaining local legal expertise, or for litigation/court proceedings?
+Traditionally, selection criteria would cover such areas as relevant expertise in a specialist area or areas of law, experience, and cost-effectiveness, as well as the existence of any conflicts of interest with other clients of the external legal advisors.
+Such criteria could also include promptness in delivery of the legal services (this could be a critical factor, for example, in certain matters such as litigation or corporate transactions), availability and skill-set of key personnel or 'lead partner(s)', resources available to deliver the service, and back-up legal staff.
+Additional considerations could be the 'value add' an external firm brings, such as training, provision of updates, secondments, diversity, and corporate citizenship activities etc. It is important that there be no perceived conflict of interest in your selection of external counsel.

-Another key factor to be considered when selecting external legal advisors is the fee/cost structure proposed by external legal advisors.
-An in-house solicitor may wish to consider how the proposed structure fits in with the overall approach to legal fees/costs in the organisation and/or the nature of the particular matters for which external legal services are being sought.
-The in-house solicitor will have a key contribution to make to the organisation as to how fees/costs should be structured.
-The in-house solicitor may wish to seek flexibility in terms of fee/cost structures - for example, a fixed or flat fee may be appropriate for some types of outsourced legal services, whereas discounted hourly rates or a capped fee may be appropriate for other types of legal services.
-There are varying degrees of control that can be exercised by the organisation in monitoring the legal budget, depending on the fee structure agreed, and this is considered further below.
+Another key factor to be considered when selecting external legal advisors is the proposed fee structure/costs of external legal advisors and how this fits in with the overall approach to legal costs/fees in the organisation and/or the nature of the particular matters for which external legal services are being sought.
+The in-house solicitor will have a key contribution to make to the organisation as to how fees should be structured.
+There should be some flexibility - for example, a fixed or flat fee may be appropriate for some types of outsourced legal work, whereas discounted hourly rates or a capped fee may be appropriate for other types of legal work.
+There are varying degrees of control that can be exercised by the organisation in monitoring the legal budget, depending on the fee structure agreed, and this is dealt with further below.

-In circumstances whereby the organisation or the in-house legal function decides that a panel of external legal advisors is not deemed necessary or practical, it may wish to consider conducting a mini-tender for specific projects.
-Such mini-tenders can allow organisations to choose from a number of external legal advisors with expertise in that particular area and may lead to higher quality advice and favourable fee structures for the organisation.
+If a panel of law firms is not considered necessary or practical, conducting a mini-tender for specific projects can allow organisations to choose from a number of law firms with expertise in that particular area and may lead to higher quality advice and reduced fees for the organisation.